 Careers Guidance: the context in England

-Following the Education Act, 2011 the statutory duty to ensure that young people (under 19) in England have access to careers guidance support was changed.
+Following the Education Act, 2011 the statutory duty to ensure that young people (under 19) in England have “access to careers guidance” support was changed.

-Prior to the 2011 Act the duty was placed upon the Secretary of State to ensure that a ‘careers service’ was provided for young people.
-That careers service was provided from 1974-1994 by Local Education Authorities; from 1994-2001 by contracted careers companies/providers under contract to the Secretary of State; and from 2001-2012 by Connexions Partnerships/Local Authority Connexions Services as part of their wider youth support service functions.
+Prior to the 2011 Act, the duty was placed upon the Secretary of State to ensure that a ‘Careers Service’ was available in all parts of England for all young people (primarily aged 13-18).
+The Careers Service was provided from 1974-1994 by Local Education Authorities; from 1994-2001 by contracted careers companies/providers under contract to the Secretary of State; and from 2001-2012 by Connexions Partnerships/Local Authority Connexions Services as part of their wider youth support service functions.

-The 2011 Act defines ‘independent‘ in this way:
+The Act defines ‘independent‘ in this way: